netarchivesuite/jwarc-cdx-indexer-workflow/README.md

  * ignore_pattern.
 Ignore WARC files that contains this substring.
 Netarchive Suite/Heritrix produces metadata files etc. Leave empty and all WARCs fill be processed.
  * dry_run: If true no data will be sent to the CDX-server.
 Use to test the setup before.
 Remember to delete the output file before starting a real run.
 For dry run the output file will have additional  '.dryrun.txt' appended to the output file.

+The log file be under '/home/user/logs' .
+This can be configured in jwarc-cdx-indexer-workflow-logback.xml

 ## Call the start script:
 bin/start-script.sh